mattray/spiceweasel/README.md

 Nodes
 -----
-The `nodes` section of the YAML file bootstraps a node for each entry where the entry is a hostname or provider and count.
-Each node requires 2 items after it in a YAML sequence.
+The `nodes` section of the JSON or YAML file bootstraps a node for each entry where the entry is a hostname or provider and count.
+Each node requires 2 items after it in a sequence.
 The first item is the run_list and the second the CLI options used.
-Validation is performed on the run_list components to ensure that only recipes and roles listed in the YAML file are used.
+Validation is performed on the run_list components to ensure that only recipes and roles listed in the file are used.
 A shortcut syntax for bulk-creating nodes with various providers where the line starts with the provider and ends with the number of nodes to be provisioned.
 The YAML snippet

     nodes:
     - serverA: